OpenHFT/Chronicle-Map/README.md

 ![Chronicle Maps Network Distributed](http://openhft.net/wp-content/uploads/2014/07/Chronicle-Map_channels_diagram_02.jpg)

-Chronicle Map TCP Replication lets you distribute a single Chronicle Map, to a number of servers across your network.
-Replication is point to point and the data transfer is bidirectional, so in the example of just two servers, they only have to be connected via a single tcp socket connection and the data is transferred both ways.
-Which is great, however what if you wanted to replicate more than just one chronicle map, what if you were going to replicate two chronicle maps across your network, unfortunately with just TCP replication you would have to have two tcp socket connections, which is not ideal.
+ChronicleMap TCP Replication lets you distribute a single ChronicleMap, to a number of servers across your network.
+Replication is point to point and the data transfer is bidirectional, so in the example of just two servers, they only have to be connected via a single TCP socket connection and the data is transferred both ways.
+This is great, but what if you wanted to replicate more than just one ChronicleMap, what if you were going to replicate two ChronicleMaps across your network, unfortunately with just TCP replication you would have to have two tcp socket connections, which is not ideal.
 This is why we created the `ReplicationHub`.
-The `ReplicationHub` lets you replicate numerous Chronicle Maps via a single point to point socket connection.
+The `ReplicationHub` lets you replicate numerous ChronicleMaps via a single point to point socket connection.

-The `ReplicationHub` encompasses TCP replication, where each map has to be given a unique identifier, but when using the `ReplicationHub` we use a channel to identify the map, rather than the identifier, As the identifier is used to identify the host/server which broadcasts the update.
+The `ReplicationHub` encompasses TCP replication, where each map has to be given a unique identifier, but when using the `ReplicationHub` we use a channel to identify the map, rather than the identifier.
+The identifier is used to identify the host/server which broadcasts the update.
 Put simply:

 * Each host must be given a unique identifier.